Digital Self-Harm Among Adolescents

 Digital self-harm is the practice of sharing harmful content about oneself to online platforms through posts or messages.
 It includes posts containing references to sexual orientation; experiences with bullying, including cyberbullying; symptoms of depression; or risky behaviors, like drinking or drug use.
 Generally, adolescents who engage in in this behavior create unidentifiable personas or avatars so they can remain anonymous when they post negative content about themselves.
 This practice often leads to an appearance of being the victim of cyberbullying.

-While the overall motivation for engaging in digital self-harm varies for each individual, research shows that adolescents do so for the following reasons:
+While the overall motivation for practicing this behavior varies for each individual, research shows that adolescents do so for the following reasons:

 One study found that around six percent of surveyed American middle schoolers practiced these concerning behaviors, with males having a higher rate of engagement.2 It is becoming a pervasive issue, only to be perpetuated with the easy accessibility of social media platforms.